stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 [resty](https://godoc.org/github.com/go-resty/resty) if you would like a more convenient API for REST client software.

-The [goquery](https://github.com/puerkitobio/goquery) library provides an implemtation of the jQuery API for HTML parsing.
+The [goquery](https://github.com/puerkitobio/goquery) library provides an implementation of the jQuery API for HTML parsing.
 [Colly](http://go-colly.org/) is a complete framework for Web scraping.

 # Accessing Databases